 We are developing the CIC to be the go-to organization for collaborative work in the community.
 Our goal is to build the most equitable community in the state.
 We strive for a county where all citizens have equal access to equal opportunities, a county where the neighborhood in which you live does not impact your quality of housing or access to health care, education, or transportation.

 Our driving question is simple: what kind of community do you want to live in?
 Let’s go build that.

-At present, working groups are focused on collecting data to identify needs in the community, collecting stories that represent all community members and neighbors, and creating opportunities for Albany County citizens and leaders to tackle problems together.
+At present, working groups are focused on collecting data to identify needs in the community, collecting stories from a diverse array of community members and neighbors, and creating opportunities for Albany County citizens and leaders to tackle problems together.

 Why Cooperatives Are Needed